tjintranet/Volume-Set-Manager/README.md

 # Volume Set Manager

-A web-based tool for managing ISBN sets and generating formatted CSV output for volume sets.
-The application is available in both React and vanilla JavaScript implementations.
+A web-based application for managing ISBN sets and generating formatted CSV output.
+This tool allows users to create and manage volume sets with ISBN-13 validation and supports both manual entry and Excel file import.

 ## Features

 - ISBN-13 validation with checksum verification
+- Excel file import functionality
+- CSV generation in specified format
 - Dynamic volume entry management
-- CSV generation in specified format
-- Error handling and validation
 - Form reset functionality
+- Template download option
+- Comprehensive error handling

+## Installation

+1. Save the HTML file to your local machine
+2. Open the file in a web browser
+3. No additional installation or setup required

+## Usage

+### Manual Entry

+1. Enter the Set ISBN (13-digit ISBN required)
+2. Enter the Set Description
+3. Add Volume ISBNs using the "Add Volume" button
+4. Click "Generate CSV" to create and download the formatted CSV file

+### Excel Import

+1. Click "Download Excel Template" to get the template file
+2. Fill out the template following the format:
+   - Row 1: Headers (ISBN, Description)
+   - Row 2: Set ISBN and Description
+   - Row 3+: Volume ISBNs and Descriptions
+3. Click "Import from Excel" and select your filled template
+4. Verify the imported data
+5. Click "Generate CSV" to generate the output file

+### Reset Form

+- Click the "Reset" button to clear all entries and start over

+## Input Validation

-## ISBN Validation
+### ISBN Validation

-The application implements ISBN-13 validation that includes:
-- Format verification (13 digits)
+- Validates ISBN-13 format
-- Checksum calculation and verification
+- Performs checksum verification
-- Handling of hyphens and spaces in input
+- Handles spaces and hyphens in input
+- Validates both set ISBN and volume ISBNs

-### Validation Algorithm
+### Excel File Validation

-The ISBN-13 checksum validation works as follows:
-1. Removes all hyphens and spaces from the input
-2. Verifies the input contains exactly 13 digits
-3. Calculates the checksum using the ISBN-13 algorithm:
-   - Multiply each digit alternately by 1 and 3
-   - Sum the results
-   - Calculate check digit as `(10 - (sum mod 10)) mod 10`
-4. Verifies the calculated check digit matches the last digit of the ISBN
+- Validates file format
+- Checks for required headers
+- Validates all ISBNs before import
+- Provides specific error messages for invalid entries

 ## CSV Output Format

 The generated CSV follows this structure:
 ```
-ISBN,NEW,[setISBN],[setDescription],,,,,,,,,N,,,,,,,,,,,,[volumeISBNs]
+ISBN,NEW,[setISBN],[setDescription],,,,,,,,,N,,,,,,,,,,,,,{volumeISBNs}
 ```

 Where: